super sketchy truck with text don't take risks with who you hire

 If you notice any of these red flags, it’s important that you report the company to the ESA so we can investigate.

 The ESA takes safe, legal electrical work very seriously.
-It’s why we make it easy for you to find a Licensed Electrical Contractor in your area, and to check if the person you’re hiring is licensed to legally do electrical work in Ontario.
+We make it easy for you to find a Licensed Electrical Contractor in your area, and to check if the person you’re hiring is licensed to legally do electrical work in Ontario.